sagasu/hubot-weather/README.md

 # hubot-weather-mexico
-:umbrella: ask hubot about the weather
+:umbrella: ask hubot about the weather :)

+This is more a joke project taking advantage of internet meme of Yanet Garcia who is presenting a weather in Mexico.

 See [`src/weather.coffee`](src/weather.coffee) for full documentation.